huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 If you want something—and you’ve done the work to earn it—go ask for it.
 Closed mouths don't get fed.
 In life, you don't get what you deserve, you get what you think you deserve.

-Meanwhile, don't ask for any permission.
+Ask for forgiveness, not permission.
 Just tap yourself on the shoulder and do the work directly.
 If you live for people's approval, you will die from their rejection.